Lobotuerk/GazeboSim_performance_inspector/README.md

 Once you have recorded performance metrics for Gazebo 11 and Ignition Dome, you can use `plot_metrics.py` to plot the metrics for comparison:
 ```
-$ python3 ~/GazeboSim_performance_inspector/scripts/plot_metrics.py -h
+python3 ~/GazeboSim_performance_inspector/scripts/plot_metrics.py -h
 ```

 ### Getting Additional Performance Statistics

-If you'd like to learn more about how a particular simulator's metrics, you can use `metric_stats.py` to get some basic statistics about metrics that have been logged:
+If you'd like more information about a particular simulator's metrics, you can use `metric_stats.py` to get some basic statistics about metrics that have been logged:
 ```
-$ python3 ~/GazeboSim_performance_inspector/scripts/metric_stats.py -h
+python3 ~/GazeboSim_performance_inspector/scripts/metric_stats.py -h
 ```

 ## Help